BlueMap-Minecraft/BlueMapWiki/wiki/webserver/ExternalWebserversSQL.md

 ## The goal
 BlueMap renders and saved the map on your SQL-Server.
 But the webapp requests them like they would be in a normal file-storage inside the webroot.
-So wee need some script that is translating those requests and fetching and providing the correct files from the SQL-Server.
+So we need some script that is translating those requests and fetching and providing the correct files from the SQL-Server.

 ## General Setup